opencredo/flink-kratix-promise/README.md

 - Flink Kubernetes Operator installed (See: [https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-main/](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-main/))
 - Docker environment with the ability to build images for both amd64 and arm64 architectures.

+### Choose implementation

+There are 2 versions of the apache flink promise.
+1. Shell
+2. Rust.

+There is no difference for the user of apache flink promise.
+Depending on your choice of version please go either in shell or rust folder and then execute below statements.

 ### Setup (Promise)
 ```bash